Cal-G Side Effects

 13. Ruilope LM, Oliet A, Alcazar JM, Hernandez E, Andres A, Rodicio JL, Garcia-Robles R, Martinez J, Lahera V, Romero JC "Characterization of the renal effects of an intravenous calcium gluconate infusion in normotensive volunteers."
 J Hypertens Suppl 7 (1989): s170-1

-Not all side effects for Cal-G may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Cal-G may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Cal-G (calcium gluconate)